 As we mentioned in the introduction, nowadays volatility is widely regarded as an asset class on its own.
-For that reason, we apply our methodology to a relevant and realistic asset allocation context in which we compare static and dynamic strategies that invest in exchange traded notes (ETNs) tracking the S&P500 VIX short and mid term futures indices.
-The short term index measures the return from a daily rolling long position in the first and second VIX futures contracts that replicates the evolution of a one-month constant-maturity VIX futures.
-In turn, the mid term index takes long positions in the fourth, fifth, sixth and seventh month VIX futures contracts (see Standard & Poor's, 2012, for more details).
-Figure 3 shows the evolution of the short and mid-term indices.
-Both indices experienced large gains from the beginning of their history until the peak of the financial crisis in the Autumn of 2008.
+But although the VIX is a not a directly tradeable asset, S&P created VIX futures indices that are themselves tradeable.
+Their short term index measures the return from a daily rolling long position in the first and second VIX futures contracts that replicates the evolution of a one-month constant-maturity VIX futures.
+In turn, the mid term index takes long positions in the fourth, fifth, sixth and seventh month VIX futures contracts (see Standard & Poor's, 2012, and Appendix B for further details).
+As can be seen from Figure 2, both indices experienced large gains from the beginning of their history until the peak of the financial crisis in the Autumn of 2008.
 From then on, though, they have lost most of their value due to the reversion of the VIX to lower volatility levels.
-In the same figure we also display the contrarian strategies that would be obtained if it were possible to short the S&P500 VIX futures indices.
-As expected, those contrarian strategies would yield losses of value in the first half of the sample, and substantial gains after volatility started to decrease.
-In practice, it is actually possible to obtain direct and inverse exposure to both futures indices since they are a popular reference on which many ETNs are constructed.
-For instance, the goal of the VXX and VXZ ETNs is to mirror the short and mid term indices, respectively, while the XIV and ZIV ETNs replicate inverse positions on them.
-Given that a comparison of the original futures indices with those ETNs shows that the counterparty risk implicit in them is negligible, in what follows we will ignore such tracking errors and directly model the S&P500 VIX futures indices.
+In the same figure we also display the contrarian strategies, which would yield losses of value in the first half of the sample, and substantial gains after volatility started to decrease.
+Given that a comparison of the original futures indices with their tracking ETNs shows that the counterparty risk implicit in the latter is negligible, in what follows we will ignore such tracking errors and directly model the two S&P500 VIX futures indices.

 We will also model the VIX directly, and infer the distribution of the futures index returns conditional on the values of this volatility index.
-In this way, we can exploit the much larger historical information available on the VIX (see Figure 2a).
-Specifically, let $\mathbf{y}t$ denote the two dimensional vector which contains the VIX futures index returns at time t.
-Using the results from Section 3.2, we assume the following pricing structure, where $E^{\mathbb{Q}}(\mathbf{y}t|V_t, I{t-1})$ denotes the expected value of the index returns at time t given $V_t$ (the VIX) and the information available at time t - 1, and $\boldsymbol{\epsilon}t$ the corresponding pricing errors, which simply reflect the fact that no model will be able to fit actual market futures prices perfectly.
-In addition, given that Bates (2000) and Eraker (2004) convincingly argue that if an asset is mispriced at time t, then it is likely to be mispriced at t + 1, we assume that $\boldsymbol{\epsilon}t \sim iid N(\rho_f \boldsymbol{\epsilon}{t-1}, \boldsymbol{\Sigma}f)$ .
+In this way, we can exploit the much larger historical information available on the VIX4 (see Figure 1a).
+Specifically, let \mathbf{y}t denote the two dimensional vector which contains the VIX futures index returns at time t.
+Using the results from Section 3.2, we assume the following pricing structure, where $E^{\mathbb{Q}}(\mathbf{y}t|V_t, I{t-1})$ denotes the expected value of the index returns at time t given V_t (the VIX) and the information available at time t - 1, and ε_t the corresponding pricing errors, which simply reflect the fact that no model will be able to fit actual market futures prices perfectly.
+In addition, given that Bates (2000) and Eraker (2004)

-$$\mathbf{y}t = E^{\mathbb{Q}}(\mathbf{y}t | V_t, I{t-1}) + \boldsymbol{\epsilon}t, \tag{14}$$ where $F{t,T_j}(\boldsymbol{\theta})$ are the model-based futures prices and the loadings $\zeta{i,T_j-t}$ deterministically depend on the time to maturity $T_j - t$ (see Standard & Poor's, 2012, for further details).
+$$\mathbf{y}t = E^{\mathbb{Q}}(\mathbf{y}t | V_t, I{t-1}) + \boldsymbol{\epsilon}t, \tag{10}$$ convincingly argue that if an asset is mispriced at time t, then it is likely to be mispriced at t + 1, we assume that $\epsilon_t | V_t, I{t-1} \sim N(\rho_f \epsilon{t-1}, \Sigma_f)$.